Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The effective charges-inspired estimates

-Let us first study the application of the variant of the formulated and developed in \cite{Kataev:1995vh} RG-inspired approach for estimating high-order perturbative corrections to the on-shell-$\overline{\rm{MS}}$ heavy quark mass relation, which is based on the effective-charges (ECH) method \cite{Grunberg:1982fw}.
-In the work \cite{Chetyrkin:1997wm} this approach was first adapted to the defined in the Euclidean region quantity $F(Q^2)/\overline{m}_q(Q^2)$.
-Since in our paper we consider the case of $n_l$ massless flavors, running inside the inserts of a self-energy operator renormalizing the massive heavy quark propagator, then coefficients $f^E_n$ in Eq.(\ref{F}) do not depend on masses (and besides on other kinematic variables) and are numerical constants.
-Therefore in this approximation the quantity $F(Q^2)/\overline{m}_q(Q^2)$ is also independent on mass parameter\footnote{The similar mass effects were considered upon studying the decay width of Higgs boson into $\overline{b}b$ pair in \cite{Broadhurst:2000yc}.
-However, they did not improve the precision of the estimates, obtained in the massless limit. }.
-In this connection we are entitled to use directly the methods, described in \cite{Kataev:1995vh, Grunberg:1982fw}.
-Then the corresponding ECH coupling constant $a^{eff}_s(Q^2)$ may be defined as:
+Let us first study the application of a variant of an RG-inspired approach for estimating high-order perturbative corrections to a physical quantities being formulated and developed in \cite{Kataev:1995vh}.
+This approach is based on the effective-charges (ECH) method \cite{Grunberg:1982fw}.
+In the work \cite{Chetyrkin:1997wm} it was first adapted to the quantity $F(Q^2)/\overline{m}_q(Q^2)$ defined in the Euclidean region.
+Since here we consider the case of $n_l$ massless flavors, running inside the fermion loop insertions of a self-energy operator renormalizing the massive heavy quark propagator, then the coefficients $f^E_n$ in Eq.(\ref{F}) do not depend on masses.
+In this approximation the perturbative expression for $F(Q^2)/\overline{m}_q(Q^2)$ is also independent on mass parameter.
+Therefore one can use directly the methods described in \cite{Kataev:1995vh, Grunberg:1982fw}.
+The corresponding ECH coupling constant $a^{eff}_s(Q^2)$ may be defined as:

 where $\phi_k=f^E_k/f^E_1$.
 The coefficients of the ECH $\beta$-function for $a^{eff}_s(Q^2)$ are expressed through scheme-independent combinations \cite{Stevenson:1981vj} of the higher order PT contributions $\phi_k$ (\ref{phik}) and $\beta_k$ of the $\rm{\overline{MS}}$-scheme $\beta$-function.
-At the four-loop level these combinations were already applied for determination of the ECH $\beta$-function of the static potential in QCD \cite{Kataev:2015yha}.
+At the four-loop level these combinations have already been applied for determination of the ECH $\beta$-function of the static potential in the QCD \cite{Kataev:2015yha}.
 Here we present the explicit expressions for six coefficients of the corresponding ECH $\beta$-function, which is governing the $Q^2$-behavior of $a^{eff}_s(Q^2)$: